 Watchpoints (sometimes referred to as data breakpoints) are helpful when you need to focus on a particular variable and its behaviour throughout the program execution.
-By using watchpoints in CLion, you can force your program to pause (and/or log to console) whenever the variable in question is being accessed.
+Whenever your program accesses the breakpoint being watched, CLion will pause the execution or log to the console.

-- Pick a variable or expression from those already added to Watches, right-click it and choose Add Watchpoint:
+Pick a variable or expression , right-click it and choose Add Watchpoint:

 Configure the watchpoint in the popup: